-* 327 victories all-time
+* 333 victories all-time

-With appearances in the NCAA championship every year from 2007 to 2011, including a national title in 2008, Hamilton firmly established itself as a major women's lacrosse power in Division III.
+With appearances in the NCAA Championship every year from 2007 to 2011, including a national title in 2008, Hamilton firmly established itself as a major women's lacrosse power in Division III.
 The Continentals won 38 straight games at home from April 26, 2006, to May 16, 2010.
 The team's rich tradition dates back to the program's start in 1979.
-Hamilton has made 28 postseason appearances, including seven in the NCAA championship, and won more than 300 games.
+Hamilton has made 28 postseason appearances, including seven in the NCAA Championship, and won more than 300 games.
 The Continentals are 13-6 in NCAA play and have reached the quarterfinals six times.

 Seventeen players have received a total of 23 All-America awards, including two-time first team honorees Sarah Bray '11 and Nicole Tetreault '08, and career goals, assists and points leader Kaillie Briscoe '09.
-Lauren Sokol '12 was a two-time All-American on the back line and played in the 2012 North-South Senior All-Star Game.
+Lauren Sokol '12 was a two-time All-American on defense and played in the 2012 North/South Senior All-Star Game.
 Meg Pengue '12 was another recent All-American (2011).
 Pengue set a program record with 51 caused turnovers in 2011.
-Head coach Patty Kloidt was selected the 2008 Division III Coach of the Year by the Intercollegiate Women's Lacrosse Coaches Association (IWLCA).
+Head coach Patty Kloidt was selected the 2008 Division III Coach of the Year by the IWLCA.

-In 2011, the Continentals won 18 games and advanced to the second round of the NCAA championship.
+In 2011, the Continentals won 18 games and advanced to the second round of the NCAA Championship.
 Hamilton opened the season with a win against Gettysburg College and the Bullets went on to capture the national championship.
 Hamilton won 16 straight games at one point, scored 273 goals and allowed just 130 in 20 games.

 Twenty-one Hamilton women's lacrosse players made history on May 18, 2008, when the Continentals dominated reigning NCAA Division III champions Franklin & Marshall College by a 13-6 score in a rain-soaked national title game at Roanoke College in Salem, Virginia.
 Bray was named the most outstanding player of the championship after she posted five goals and one assist against F & M. The amazing run to the championship was no fluke.
 Hamilton knocked off traditional powerhouse programs Middlebury College and Salisbury University on its way to the final.
 The Continentals finished their memorable season with a 21-1 mark and set a team record with those 21 victories.
-The record was matched just two years later when Hamilton won its first 21 games before a one-goal loss against Salisbury in the 2010 NCAA championship game.
+The record was matched just two years later when Hamilton won its first 21 games before a one-goal loss against Salisbury in the 2010 NCAA Championship game.